damienlieber-dnexus/useeio_sectors_disaggregation/README.md

 - “Relative contribution” shows the percentage split across all contributing sectors for a given commodity (sums to 100%).
 - The "sector_classification" tab provides category, subcategory, and descriptions to understand each sector.

+### Use

 For context on how these contributions help translate Scope 3 inventories into actionable drivers, see the AIM Platform's article "What Is Deep Value Chain Analysis, and How Can It Scale Corporate Decarbonization Investments?": https://aimplatform.org/what-is-deep-value-chain-analysis-and-how-can-it-scale-corporate-decarbonization-investments/.
 This dataset helps you:
 - Identify hotspots by sector and upstream tier
 - Separate Scope 1 vs Scope 2 contributions for better prioritization
 - Connect your organization's demand and supply within the economy to specific GHG sources
-- Conduct hybrid EEIO accounting under the GHG Protocol (see Example 1.3): https://ghgprotocol.org/sites/default/files/2023-03/Scope3_Calculation_Guidance_0%5B1%5D.pdf
+- Conduct hybrid EEIO accounting under the GHG Protocol (see Example 1.3): https://ghgprotocol.org/sites/default/files/2023-03/Scope3_Calculation_Guidance_0%5B1%5D.pdf.
+Learn more at https://tasaanalytics.com/hybrid-path-methodology/

 ## Quick start (to reproduce the data)